abhishekprajapatt/Rabbit.io/README.md

 - 📱 Ensuring responsive design across devices.
 - ⚡ Optimizing backend for scalability and performance.

-## 🚀 Future Enhancements
-- 🎥 Integration with third-party services like Zoom for live classes.
-- 🌎 Support for multiple languages.
-- 🤖 AI-based recommendations for personalized learning paths.

 ## Some Screenshots This Rabbit.io Project

 - # 📈 Admin DashBoard